makerdao/community/governance/polls/Inclusion Poll - The Keg MIP Set- March 8, 2021.md

 ---
-title: Inclusion Poll for Keg Streaming Payments Module (MIP34 and MIP48) - March 8, 2021
+title: Inclusion Poll for Keg Streaming Payments Module (MIP34 and MIP48) MIP Set - March 8, 2021
 summary: Signal your support or opposition for this proposal being included in this month's governance cycle.
 discussion_link: https://forum.makerdao.com/t/mip34-keg-streaming-payments-module/6013 + https://forum.makerdao.com/t/mip48-streaming-payments-via-the-keg/6340
 vote_type: Plurality Voting
 categories:
    - Governance
    - Technical
+   - MIPs
 options:
    0: Abstain
    1: Yes
    2: No
 ---
-# Inclusion Poll for Keg Streaming Payments Module (MIP34 and MIP48) - March 8, 2021
+# Inclusion Poll for Keg Streaming Payments Module (MIP34 and MIP48) MIP Set - March 8, 2021

 The Governance Facilitators have placed an inclusion poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP3](https://github.com/makerdao/mips/blob/master/MIP3/mip3.md).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 8 at 16:00 UTC.